-On May 23, 2018, Sportsman's Warehouse, Inc. ("SWI"), a wholly owned subsidiary of the Company, as lead borrower, and Wells Fargo Bank, National Association ("Wells Fargo"), with a consortium of banks led by Wells Fargo, entered into an Amended and Restated Credit Agreement (as amended, restated, supplemented or otherwise modified, the "Amended Credit Agreement").
-The Amended Credit Agreement governs the Company's senior secured revolving credit facility ("Revolving Line of Credit") and a \$40,000 term loan (the "Term Loan").
+On May 23, 2018, SWI, as lead borrower, and Wells Fargo Bank, National Association ("Wells Fargo"), with a consortium of banks led by Wells Fargo, entered into an Amended and Restated Credit Agreement (as amended, restated, supplemented or otherwise modified, the "Amended Credit Agreement").
+The Amended Credit Agreement governs the Company's senior secured revolving credit facility ("Revolving Line of Credit") and a \$40,000 term loan

+(the "Term Loan").
 The Revolving Line of Credit provides a borrowing capacity of up to \$250,000, subject to a borrowing base calculation.
 Information on the Term Loan is provided in Note 9.